-More often than not, cats are happy enough with a diet consisting of the standard cat food you can get from any store.
-It tends to be nutritionally balanced and provided in suitable portions, and can be bought specifically for cats of all ages and all health conditions.
+More often than not, cats are happy enough with a diet consisting of the standard cat food.
+It tends to be (not all brands..) nutritionally healthy and suggests suitable portions, and is available for cats of all ages and all health conditions.
 Nevertheless, cat owners often feel the need to include extra supplements in their pet’s diet.

 One common addition to a cat’s daily diet is fish oil.
 The common trope of cats enjoying fish (despite it not being their natural diet) has long been enjoyed by cartoonists all around the world, but cats are not natural fish eaters.